whatcodehaveyougit/earthquakes-map/README.md

 ### Create an ENV file

-You will need to create a `.env` file in root directory and an account on mapbox to get an API Key.
+Create an `.env` file in root directory
-This can be done here: https://account.mapbox.com/auth/signup/ Then paste the key into the .env file following the format below.
+Creat an account on mapbox to get an API Key: https://account.mapbox.com/auth/signup/ Paste the key into the .env file following the format below.

 VUE_APP_MAP_KEY={paste_in_key_here}

 ### Running the site using Docker

 - `docker build -t {your_name/your_app_name} .`
-- `docker run -it -p 8080:8080 --rm --name contiuum-app {your_name/your_app_name}`
+- `docker run -it -p 8080:8080 --rm --name continuum-app {your_name/your_app_name}`

 You will be able to access the site on: http://localhost:8080/

 ### E2E Tests

 This application has cypress e2e tests.
-After you have the site running localhost:8080 you just need to simply run the command:
+After you have the site running localhost:8080, run the command below to see them running:

 - `npx cypress open`